Mihi aqua haeret: Cicero at a stand

 The Romans would instead say that the water stopped for them.

-Cicero used this expression as he wrote to his brother Quintus in May 56 B.C.
+Cicero used this expression of water stopping for him as he wrote to his brother Quintus in May 56 B.C.
 He told Quintus that he did not attend the senate during a certain day as Campania (a region in southern Italy, surrounding Naples) was supposed to be discussed and:

 i.e. “In this question the water stops for me.” (or: "In this question, I am at a stand.")